 Authors, American -- 20th century

-Found in 25 Collections and/or Records:
+Found in 24 Collections and/or Records:

-Overview Letter with illustrations by Walter Van Tilburg Clark sent to former student Dorothy Day in Cazenovia, New York in 1942.
+Walter Van Tilburg Clark (1909–1971) was an American novelist, short story writer, and educator.
+He is one of Nevada's most distinguished literary figures of the 20th century and was the first inductee into the Nevada Writers Hall of Fame in 1988.
+The collection includes one letter with illustrations by Walter Van Tilburg Clark sent to former student Dorothy Day in Cazenovia, New York in 1942.
 The two-page letter is dated March 30, with its postmarked envelope from Las Vegas, Nevada.

-Abstract Handwritten letter signed by Clark from Lakespur, California, dated June 11, 1962 that critiques a short story Jim Folger submitted to Walter Van Tilburg Clark.
+Jim Folger was a student of Clark's while taking a night class on creative writing at San Francisco State University.
+The collection contains a handwritten letter signed by Clark from Lakespur, California, dated June 11, 1962 that critiques a short story Jim Folger submitted to Walter Van Tilburg Clark.

-Abstract Draft typescript of Bradbury's short story about a young boy's death in Mexico.
+Ray Bradbury was an American science fiction novelist and short story author.
+The collection contains a draft typescript of Bradbury's short story about a young boy's death in Mexico.